Does Celsius Cause Weight Gain? Analyzing the Claims

 Dehydration and Water Retention

 Caffeine acts as a diuretic, causing increased urination and potential dehydration if fluids aren’t adequately replenished.
-In response, the body may retain water, leading to temporary weight gain due to water retention.

 Additionally, dehydration can sometimes be mistaken for hunger, prompting increased food intake instead of fluid replenishment, further increasing calorie consumption.

-Increased Tolerance and Dependency on Caffeine
+Increased Caffeine Tolerance and Dependency

 Frequent caffeine consumption builds tolerance, requiring higher amounts to achieve the same energy boost.